docker/docs/get-started/part4.md

 ### Configure a `docker-machine` shell to the swarm manager

-So far, you've been wrapping Docker commmands in `docker-machine ssh` to talk to the VMs.
+So far, you've been wrapping Docker commands in `docker-machine ssh` to talk to the VMs.
 Another option is to run `docker-machine env <machine>` to get and run a command that configures your current shell to talk to the Docker daemon on the VM.
 This method works better for the next step because it allows